autlamps/delay-backend-apidocs/README.md

 ### Create New user

 Create a new user.
-All fields can be left blank and anon set to true to make a new anonymous user, otherwise set anon to false.
+All fields can be left blank and an anon user will be created.
+If you specify an email, you must also specify a password.
+If a name is specified an email and password are required.

 ``POST /users``